mindful-ai-dude/Gemini-AgentsADK-GUI/README.md

     The build files will be in the `build/` directory.
 Serve these static files using a web server (like Nginx, Caddy, or a cloud service).

 *   **Backend:**
+    The Flask backend can be run locally (as described in "Run the Application") for development and testing.
+    For a production setup or to run the backend within GCP (e.g., for closer integration with Vertex AI services):
+    - Deploy the Flask application to a suitable GCP service like Cloud Run, App Engine, or Google Kubernetes Engine (GKE).
+    - When deployed on GCP, it's best practice to use GCP's native authentication mechanisms (e.g., service account identity associated with the Cloud Run service) instead of embedding API keys or credential files.
+The Google ADK and client libraries will automatically pick up these credentials.
-    The Flask backend should be deployed using a production-ready WSGI server (like Gunicorn or Waitress) behind a reverse proxy (like Nginx).
-Ensure the environment variables (`GOOGLE_API_KEY` or `GOOGLE_APPLICATION_CREDENTIALS`) are set in the production environment.
-See `docs/deployment.md` for more details.
+    - Use a production-ready WSGI server (like Gunicorn or Waitress) behind a reverse proxy (like Nginx or Google Cloud Load Balancing).
+    - Ensure necessary environment variables (like `GOOGLE_PROJECT_ID` if not inferred) are configured for the deployed service.
+    - See `docs/deployment.md` for more general deployment considerations.

 ## 📖 Usage Guide